taimuri99/PyBer_Analysis/README.md

 Noticeable key points:

 1) As total number of rides per city increases, the bubble chart becomes more densely populated by urban city type while the rural city type is more prominent in lower rides per city due to density of populations and infrastructure.
-2) As the average fare increases, the plot is more densely populated with rural areas due to the reasons listed above: Less population therefore less infratructure, cars, drivers and rides therefore causing the average fare to increase.
+2) As the average fare increases, the plot is more densely populated with rural areas due to the reasons listed above: Less population therefore less infratructure, cars, drivers and rides therefore causing the average fare per ride and average fare per driver to increase.
-3) Simlarly average cost per ride decreases in suburban to urban areas due to access to larger number of drivers and therefore more rides.
+3) Simlarly average fare per ride decreases in suburban to urban areas due to access to larger number of drivers and therefore more rides.
 4) The bubble size depends on the driver count per city which matches our analysis.
 On average, largest counts or bubbles for urban areas and smallest counts for rural areas.

 #### Box Plots